zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-01-17】[fluentassertions / fluentassertions](https://github.com/fluentassertions/fluentassertions) - A very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.
+Targets .NET Framework 4.7, as well as .NET Core 2.1, .NET Core 3.0, .NET 6, .NET Standard 2.0 and 2.1.
+Supports the unit test frameworks MSTest2, NUnit3, XUnit2, MSpec, and NSpec3.
+* 【2025-01-17】[pixelfed / pixelfed](https://github.com/pixelfed/pixelfed) - Photo Sharing.
+For Everyone.
 * 【2025-01-16】[steven2358 / awesome-generative-ai](https://github.com/steven2358/awesome-generative-ai) - A curated list of modern Generative Artificial Intelligence projects and services
 * 【2025-01-16】[spree / spree](https://github.com/spree/spree) - An open source eCommerce platform giving you full control and customizability.
 Modular and API-first.
 Multi-vendor, multi-tenant, multi-store, multi-currency, multi-language.
 Built using Ruby on Rails.
 Developed by @vendo-dev
 * 【2025-01-14】[JoshuaC215 / agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) - Full toolkit for running an AI agent service built with LangGraph, FastAPI and Streamlit